ervinn/windowsPopup/README.md

 ```
 <win-pop name="myPredifinedWindow" />
 ```
-In this case all the needed parameters are defined in the **windowsPopup** module.
+In this case all the needed parameters are defined in the **windowsPopupConfig** module.
 If you want to override the default values, just specify the new values in the **win-pop** directive as an attribute.
-Usually you may want to use different URLs to open the same kind of windowm, then you say that like so :
+Usually you may want to use different URLs to open the same kind of window, then you say that like so :

 ```
 <win-pop name="myPredifinedWindow" url="http://...." />
 ```

-You do the pre-configuration in the '**WindowsPopupConfig.js**' file.
+You do the pre-configuration in the '**WindowsPopupConfig.js**' file, where the '**windowsPopupConfig**' module is defined.

-There are three level of window configurations.
+There are three levels where you can configure the needed parameters for a popup window :
-- 1st level - defualt window parameter values.
+- 1st level - **defualt window parameter values**.
 Used if no value is spefified on the two other level.
-- 2nd level - pre-defined window values, that can be access by window name.
+- 2nd level - **pre-defined window values**, that can be access by window name.
 This value can be overwritten by the next level.
-- 3rd level - parameters specified on the ``` <win-pop width="500" height="500" ... /> ``` directive as attributes.
+- 3rd level - **attribute values** specified on the ``` <win-pop width="500" height="500" ... /> ``` directive as attributes.

+The first two levels are defined in the '**WindowsPopupConfig.js**' file.
+The 3rd level is defined in your HTML file.

-The lowest level is defined in the '**WindowsPopupConfig.js**' file, by the ``` var defaultWinValues ``` variables.
+The lowest level values can be modified by changing the ``` var defaultWinValues ``` object values.
 Those values will be used only if, no values are specified in you predefined window variable, or there is no attribute value in the **'win-pop'** directive.

 The second level is in your predifined window variable specified in the '**WindowsPopupConfig.js**' file.
 There are two pre-defined variables are already defined.
-Those are ``` var preDefineWindowOne ''' and ''' var preDefineWindowTwo '''.
+Those are ``` var preDefineWindowOne ``` and ``` var preDefineWindowTwo ```.
 Feel free to modify any of the values.
 Modify only the values.
 If you are a javaScript developer, it is obvious what you can and can not be modified.

 Also feel free to define additional pre-defined windows.
 All predefined windows mus be added to the ``` var preWindows = {}; ``` object. _NOTE_: the key in the JavaScript object is the window name, that is the name attribute you specify in the ```<win-pop name="..." /> ``` directives.